11. Yubari King Melons

 Matsutake literally translated as pine mushroom in Japanese is known as Japan’s Black Truffle.
 These mushrooms grow in pine trees forest covered with fallen leaves, hence the name – Matsutake.

 The harvest of these incredible mushrooms has significantly decreased over time to less than 1,000 tons per year which causes them to become so expensive.
 Up to 90% of Matsutake sold in Japan are actually imported, from countries like China, Northwestern United States, South Korea, and North Korea.

 These imported varieties are much cheaper and sell for an average of 10,000 yen (US$110) per kilogram.
 Matsutake is often given as a premium ingredient in gift baskets to show appreciation.

 Origin : Japan, China, Korea, Canada, Laos, Finland, United States, and Sweden

 7. Edible Gold

 How do you like your burger?
 With some lettuce, tomatoes, and maybe some…gold?
-However you view the concept behind gold infused, sprinkled, encrusted or wrapped food, be it a big gimmick or a genius idea, it sells.
-The prices of the edible gold varies depending on the purity, in another words, the carats that determine the price.
+However, you view the concept behind gold-infused, sprinkled, encrusted, or wrapped food, be it a big gimmick or a genius idea, it sells.
+The prices of the edible gold vary depending on the purity, in another words, the carats that determine the price.
 A thin sheet of edible gold could cost you US$ 50.
 It presents a culinary experience like no other.
-However, edible gold leaves has no taste, texture, and adds nothing extra to a meal, except a visual feast worthy of an Instagram post.
+However, edible gold leaves have no taste, texture, and adds nothing extra to a meal, except a visual feast worthy of an Instagram post.

 Origin : Unknown.
-However, history are able to trace back to the earliest usage in the 16th century in Europe
+However, history is able to trace back to the earliest usage in the 16th century in Europe

 Price : US$ 3/g